 This variant consists of keeping a dumbbell a few centimeters above your chest, while on the other side you perform your rehearsals.

 Change sides later to do your rehearsals on the other side … it burns!
+You can also do this Exercise with kettlebells.

 6 Developed Inclined Dumbbell Tight Grip